Preventing Stains Before They Happen—You’ll Thank Us Later!

 Here’s a quick guide to stop the stains before they start!

 Enforce a No Shoes Policy in the Home

-Whether you’re just purchased a brand new pair of shoes for each member of your family or they’re dragging their worn out tennis shoes all over your beloved oriental rug and carpet, dirt, grime and bacteria happens.
+Whether you’re just purchased a brand new pair of shoes for each member of your family or they’re dragging their worn out tennis shoes all over your beloved oriental rug and carpet, dirt and dust builds up.
 It’s inevitable.

 Do you want it to happen all over your carpets and affect the cleanliness of your home?
 By enforcing a “no shoes!” rule, you can dramatically reduce the amount of stains that come into your house and as a result, improve the health and happiness of your family!

 Achieve a Clean Look With Frequent Vacuuming

 In between your professional cleanings, the build-up of dirt can become embedded in your fabric.
 And, over time, the dirt particles can cause stains that are difficult to remove.
 Nothing helps protect the wear and tear of your carpets and upholstery on a daily basis more effectively than vacuuming.